alx9r/BootstraPS/readme.md

 -SourceLookup <Hashtable>
-    A hashtable used by Import-WebModule to lookup the Uri and ManifestFileFilter for a module.
+    A hashtable used by Import-WebModule to lookup the Uri, ManifestFileFilter, CertificateValidator, and SecurityPolicy for a module.

-    I must be possible to convert each key of SourceLookup to ModuleSpec.
+    It must be possible to convert each key of SourceLookup to ModuleSpec.

-    Values of SourceLookup must either be convertible to Uri or a hashtable containing two entries: Uri and ManifestFileFilter.
+    Values of SourceLookup must either be convertible to Uri or a hashtable containing at least two entries: Uri and ManifestFileFilter.
 When importing a module that requires other modules, SourceLookup should include a key value pair for each module that is required.

     Required?                    true
     Position?
 2